Company Formation and Management Services

 A UK company can be a useful vehicle for the collection or channelling of foreign dividend income received from qualifying subsidiaries.
 The general rule is that all dividends paid by a subsidiary to a UK parent company are subject to corporate income tax.
 Nevertheless, the UK grants double tax relief by way of a credit for foreign corporation tax underlying the dividends provided that the UK company holds, directly or indirectly, at least 10% of the share capital of the distributing company.
 If the foreign company is subject to a corporate tax rate of 20% or more, the credit will usually be a complete relief from UK corporation tax.
 If the UK company is itself owned by an offshore company, the dividend income received by the UK company can generally be absorbed by the offshore parent company without consequence to further taxation.

 If the UK company owns a group of active subsidiaries (at least two) and one of these were to be sold, since 2002 the resulting capital gain arising to the UK holding company should not be subject to UK tax via a relief called the substantial shareholding exemption.
 For a company to benefit from the exemption, the holding company must hold at least 10% of the share capital of the subsidiary for a period of 12 continuous months within the two years prior to the disposal.
-The UK holding company and the subsidiary it is selling must both be trading companies, and their activities cannot include to a substantial extent activities other than trading activities.
+The UK holding company and the subsidiary it is selling must both be trading companies, and their activities cannot include substantial extent activities other than trading activities.
 These conditions must be satisfied both before and after the disposal of the shares.

 The UK has signed over 100 double taxation treaties and coupled with the attractive holding company regulations, the UK is an extremely attractive domicile to establish an international headquarters, especially for business expansion into Europe and the rest of the world.